visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 software and are encountering some kind of difficulty.
 In highly effective software projects, the work involved in handling such inquiries does not end with simply diagnosing the user's problem(s) and proposing solutions.
-Often the problems users encounter are suggestive of deficiencies in either the software itself or its associated processes and artifacts.
+Often the problems users encounter are suggestive of minor and easily fixed deficiencies in either the software itself or its associated processes and artifacts.

-Continually investing the time to identify appropriate corrective actions and carry them out in response to such inquiries is a *best practice* similar in many respects to Google's
+Continually investing the time to identify small corrective actions and carry them out in response to such inquiries is a *best practice* similar in many respects to Google's
 `Site Reliability Engineering (SRE) <https://landing.google.com/sre/sre-book/toc/>`_ process sometimes
 `also called <https://www.cio.com/article/3192531/why-you-need-a-systems-reliability-engineer.html>`_
 *Systems Reliability Engineering* or *Services Reliability Engineering*.
-Because our primary focus here is on *software*, a natural inclination might be to call this *Software Reliability Engineering*.
-However that name already has a specific meaning in the software industry and it is in no way what we mean by SRE here.
+As an aside, because our primary focus here is on *software* a natural inclination might be to call this *Software Reliability Engineering* also abbreviated as *"SRE"*.
+However that name already has a specific meaning in the software industry and it is in no way related the meaning of SRE used here.

-For mature DOE software projects with long histories and many users, SRE activity represents a wholly different brand of effort than conventional software product development, planning and execution.
-Most DOE software projects, have no dedicated SRE resources.
-The VisIt_ project is no exception.
+For mature DOE software projects with wide reach and many users, SRE activity represents a brand of effort wholly different from conventional software product development, planning and execution.
+Like most DOE software projects, VisIt_ has no dedicated SRE resources.
 Instead, developers themselves must also support SRE work.
 Nonetheless, managing SRE work effectively and efficiently is an essential part of maintaining the overall quality of the software as well as the productivity of both developers and users of the software alike.

 Goals